Voice Dialogue/Parts Work

 Understanding and Accepting All Your “Parts”

-Voice Dialogue (one type of “parts work”) has the immediate benefit of helping you quickly understand why you think, believe, behave, and do what you do.
+Voice Dialogue (the primary form of parts work that I practice) has the immediate benefit of helping you quickly understand why you think, believe, behave, and do what you do.
 It’s a very safe and gentle way to learn to make more conscious choices by separating from habitual reactions and behaviors that don’t serve you well when they “run the show.”

 With Voice Dialogue, you’ll gain more control over yourself instead of having your life run by “parts” (e.g., the part that gets defensive, the part that always needs to be right, the part that gets irrationally angry, the part that worries all the time, the part that’s constantly critical and questioning, the perfectionist, etc.)